Guides enemiesweaponsgearpvpextraction

 The community has rapidly compiled a clear list of fatal errors in Close Scrutiny’s first week.
 Breaching before clearing Vaporizers tops every list.
 The alarm escalation on top of existing threats is unsurvivable.
 Fighting Vaporizers in the open is the second most common death, since their laser instantly strips light shields and sets the ground on fire.
 Throwing Wolfpacks or Seekers without baiting the shield first wastes your best damage.
 Bait the shield with a cheap thrown item, wait 7 seconds for it to drop, then throw your damage grenades during the 10-second cooldown.

-Other consistent warnings: don’t drop in with a budget or free loadout (this is endgame content that demands endgame gear), don’t rush directly under the red beam without scouting, don’t ignore Surveyors (they compound reinforcement waves during your breach), don’t try to loot all three containers solo unless the area is completely dead, don’t stay stationary too long (Shredders punish it), and never extract at the nearest extraction point to an Assessor.
+Other consistent warnings: don’t drop in with a budget or free loadout (this is endgame content that demands endgame gear), don’t rush directly under the red beam without scouting, don’t ignore Surveyors (they flee and alert nearby ARC to your position during your breach), don’t try to loot all three containers solo unless the area is completely dead, don’t stay stationary too long (Shredders punish it), and never extract at the nearest extraction point to an Assessor.
 Those become the server’s most contested PvP zones.

 Conclusion